- Anna Goodman's Contacts

 I work in public health because I hope to help understand how the natural and social environment affects human health, and to use this understanding as a basis for advocacy and action.
 My motivation to do this originated during my interdisciplinary undergraduate degree in Human Sciences in Oxford (2002-2005).
 It has since been reinforced by my time at LSHTM completing an MSc in Epidemiology (2005-2006) and a PhD in the Department of Epidemiology and Population Health (2006-2009).

-I am very concerned about the threats which social inequality and the current ecological crisis pose to human health and well-being.
+I am concerned about the threats which social inequality and the current ecological crisis pose to human health and well-being.
 I therefore plan to specialise in the intersection between public health, health equity and environmental sustainability.
 I am currently pursuing this through a NIHR-funded postdoctoral research Fellowship titled 'socio-economic inequalities in walking and cycling' (funded until end 2015).
 I have also become involved in a number of other research and engagement projects, including:

 - An ongoing collaboration with the Centre for Health Equity Studies (CHESS) in Stockholm (2008-present: see 'Research Interests' below).